JiyaBera/summerinternship2024_D23IT163/README.md

 4/6/2024 - 5/6/2024
 -> Made the adjustments that were spoken about yesterday.
 Added new components and made further revisions in the Home page, and finalised it after getting it evaluated by HR.

+6/6/2024
+-> Had a meet with sir in which new task has been assigned for the admin panel.Had started working on that.

+7/6/2024 - 8/6/2024
+-> Included the requested components in the admin panel and had meet with HR for the review.